Astrometric view of companions in the inner dust cavities of protoplanetary disks: Analysis of individual transition disks

 \subsection{Constraints from non-detections}

 The remaining \textbf{67} transition disk sources considered in this work do not have a significant astrometric acceleration (i.e. $|\Delta \mu|/\sigma_{|\Delta \mu|}<3$).
 For these, we consider the simulated companions that should have produced a significant proper motion anomaly or a RUWE higher than the one observed.
 This allows us to define the ranges of companion masses and separations that can be discarded in these systems (\textbf{assuming each system’s astrometry is dominated by a single companion}, Sect. \ref{sec_methodology}).
-In particular, we consider the simulations with $|\Delta \mu|_{\text{sim}}$, $\sigma_{|\Delta \mu|_{\text{sim}}}$, and $\text{RUWE}_{\text{sim}}$ that satisfy either of these conditions:
+In particular, we considered the simulations with $|\Delta \mu|_{\text{sim}}$, $\sigma_{|\Delta \mu|_{\text{sim}}}$, and $\text{RUWE}_{\text{sim}}$ that satisfied either of the following conditions:

 Fig.~\ref{fig_LkCa15} shows this methodology for the systems LkCa 15 \textbf{and WISPIT 2}.
 Equivalent plots for the other \textbf{65} transition disks with non-detections are shown in Fig. \ref{fig:all_non_detect}.